Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid

 Acura MDX vs. Toyota Highlander Performance Specs & Handling

-If performance is on your mind, the 2024 Acura MDX vs. 2024 Toyota Highlander comparison will be a quick battle.
+If performance is on your mind, the 2025 Acura MDX vs. 2025 Toyota Highlander comparison will be a quick battle.
 Although both of these models are three-row SUVs with standard FWD and available AWD, their spec-based similarities end there.
-The MDX has a standard 3.5-liter V-6 engine that delivers 290 horsepower; the Highlander provides a standard 2.4-liter four-cylinder engine producing 265 horsepower.
+The MDX has a standard 3.5-liter V-6 engine that delivers 290 horsepower, whereas the Highlander boasts a standard 2.4-liter four-cylinder engine producing 265 horsepower.

 The Acura MDX has the available Type S trim, which installs a 355-horsepower 3.0-liter turbo V-6 and thorough drivetrain enhancements to achieve a 5.5-second 0-60 mph time1 and even sharper handling.
 The Highlander, meanwhile, has an available hybrid powertrain that drops power to a paltry 243 horsepower, running a 7.3-second 0-60 mph time.2

-To round off the Acura MDX vs. Toyota Highlander specs showdown, both the Acura MDX and Toyota Highlander are capable of towing a maxiumum 5,000 pounds when properly equipped.
+To round off the Acura MDX vs. Toyota Highlander specs showdown, both the Acura MDX and Toyota Highlander are capable of towing a maximum of 5,000 pounds when properly equipped.

 Acura MDX vs. Toyota Highlander Fuel Efficiency